darrenbrien/aws-bb-cmapss/writeup/visualisation.md

     81.9091606758585

-An ensemble based method outperforms a niave mean prediction by ~50%
+An ensemble based method outperforms a naive mean prediction by ~50%.
+* This approach validates the potential value before we commit to building a sagemaker model, ie if there wasn't a margin over our "dummy" model then building a sagemaker model may be a waste of our time.
+* We've validated the processed data lines appropriately and can be used predictively.
 * Next steps apply Xgboost, gradient boosting generally outperforms random forest when tuned appropriately
-* This approach validates the potential value before we commit to building a sagemaker model, ie if there wasn't a margin over out "dummy" model then building a sagemaker model wouldn't probably be fruitful.

 ### Quicksight dashboard

-A quicksight dashboard to enable insight into the distribution of features in the dataset to aid debugging the model as new data arrives
+A quicksight dashboard to enable insight into the distribution of features in the dataset to aid debugging the model as new data arrives.
+A use case for this dashboard would be to provide insight into new data arriving to understand any human discernible patterns.
+This dashboard leverages AWS Athena to query the same data as analysed in our EDA above.
+As can be seen the visualisations capture the different ranges of values observed across the dataset files and would provide clear oversight of data processed and available in the data lake.

 ![png](../images/qs_1.png)
 <br/>*Dashboard after first training data file has been published.*